 - Stage your home by using accessories and furniture you already have

-Two Weeks Prior to Listing: Marketing your Home
+2 Weeks Prior to Listing: Marketing your Home

 Once your home is prepared, there are a number of marketing materials that you will need to create an attractive home listing.
 They include professional photos of your home, room measurements, yard signs, and more.
 If you partner with Home Bay, we provide an interactive and easy to follow checklist that walks you through each step, including scheduling a professional photographer and sign installer with a click of a button!